 Cantheism / Cannatheism is an ancient religious practice

 Many of the world’s great religions have used Cannabis sacramentally and ceremonially, including but not limited to:

-Sufi Moslems: Use of cannabis to reach an ecstatic state, often involving dance.
-Whirling Dervishes.
+Sufi Moslems may use cannabis to reach an ecstatic state, often involving dance, as so the Whirling Dervishes.

 Zoroastrianism: Use of cannabis to communicate with god on high for mystical consciousness and personal enlightenment.
 Tree of life.

 Pygmy and other African religions: Mound smokers, smoke eaters, animism, shamans who invoke the spirit of plants and nature; cannabis smoking relates to the breath of the gods.
 African creation myths explain why God, who once lived close to humankind, has removed himself from their world.
 Most of these myths describe a golden age when there was no separation between humans and their creator.